mohammadahmad12222686/Calculator-main/README.md

 ![Calculator Banner](Screenshots/banner.png)

-## About the Calculator App by Pabitra Banerjee
+## About the Calculator App by Mohammad Ahmad

-The Calculator app, developed by Pabitra Banerjee, is a versatile and feature-rich tool designed to cater to a wide range of mathematical needs.
+The Calculator app, developed by Mohammad Ahmad, is a versatile and feature-rich tool designed to cater to a wide range of mathematical needs.
 This lightweight and open-source application is crafted with a focus on user privacy, usability, and functionality.
 Here's a closer look at what makes this app stand out:

 ## Calculator App Features